1st Grade Reading Expectations

 1st grade reading expectations

-We administer the FREE DIBELS 8 3x/year.
-Each are 1-minute tests:
+We administer the free DIBELS 8 test 3 times a year.
+Each section is a 1-minute test:

 • Name letters.
 The upper and lower case are mixed up on a sheet of paper.